decisionpatterns/cache/DESIGN.md

 ## Introduction

-The cache package allows the user to save and restore files with only a few simple commands regardless of the mechanism for doing so.
+The cache package allows the user to save and restore files *unambiguously* and *robustly* with only a few simple commands regardless of the mechanism for doing so.

+At the heart of this is ensuring uniqueness of data files.

 ## Goal(s)